RAX-Anomaly/Anomaly-Mod-Configuration-Menu/README.md

 				"radio_h"   	: Option, radio box, select one out of many choices.
 Can fit up to 8 selections (Horizental layout) "radio_v"   	: Option, radio box, select one out of many choices.
 Can fit up any number of selections (Vertical layout) "track"       	: Option, track bar, easy way to control numric options with min/max values (can be used only if [val] = 2)
+				"key_bind"		: Option, button that registers a keypress after being clicked.
+(See suplimental instructions below)
 		- Support elements:
 				"line"         	: Support element, a simple line to separate things around "image"    	   	: Support element, 563x50 px image box, full-area coverage